Best Dog Food For Puppies: What Is The Best Dog Food

 - Added salt, regular or sea salt-Every living creature needs sodium in their diet, but too much can cause problems such as seizures, diarrhea, and extra water intake.
 A lot of foods have naturally-occurring sodium, so you do not need extra salt added to treats or dog food.
 However, salt is a natural preservative, so this alone would not rule out a dog food or treat for me if I could not find a better selection and this is the only not-so-favorable ingredient.

 My philosophy is that a dog needs a high meat diet with fresh, whole foods and a lot of moisture.
-I typically shoot for about 75% meat.
-I personally home cook for my dog Dexter, using as many organic ingredients as possible.
+I typically shoot for about 75% (now I shoot for 90%) meat.
+I personally home cook (now DIY raw) for my dog Dexter, using as many organic ingredients as possible.
 Home cooking for your puppy does not have to be complicated, but you do need to ensure that you are providing a balanced diet over time and supplementing with the appropriate vitamins and minerals.
-For more information on how to start a home cooked diet for your puppy, you can purchase my book What’s For Dinner, Dexter?
+For more information on how to start a home-cooked diet for your puppy, you can purchase my book What’s For Dinner, Dexter?
 Cooking For Your Dog Using Chinese Medicine Theory.

 You will need to consult with a veterinary food therapist to learn how to balance the phosphorus and calcium for a puppy.